-Take a walking tour of historic downtown and see some of the beautifully renovated buildings, such as the Beardmore Block, a 1922 structure restored to its former glory.
+Take a walking tour of historic down-town and see some of the beautifully renovated buildings, such as the Beardmore Block, a 1922 structure restored to its former glory.

-Priest River is a recreational paradise with top-notch boating, hunting, fishing, skiing, golfing, snowmobiling, camping, cross-country skiing and hiking all nearby.
+top-notch boating, hunting, fishing, skiing, golfing, snowmobiling, camping, cross-country skiing and hiking all nearby.
 Stop in at the Albeni Falls Dam Visitor Center (Memorial-Labor Day Weekend), just west of Priest River on Highway 2, to take a tour.
 The U.S. Army Corps of Engineers maintains three campgrounds in the area: Albeni Cove, Priest River Mudhole and the newly redone Riley Creek.
-For the rock climbing enthusiast, Riverside Rocks, six miles east of Priest River has six technical climbs on the river side of the road.
-More information can be found in the "Climber's Guide to North Idaho" by Thaddeus Laird.
+For the rock climbing enthusiast, Riverside Rocks, six miles east of Priest River, has six technical climbs on the river side of the road.